1. Slice the ginger as thinly as possible. It can’t be too thin, so use a sharp knife.

 2. Put the ginger slices in a nonreactive pot, add enough water to cover the ginger, and bring to a boil.
 Reduce heat and let ginger simmer for ten minutes.
 Drain, and repeat, simmering the ginger slices one more time.

-3. Mix the sugar and 4 cups (1l) water in the pot, along with a pinch of salt and the ginger slices, and cook until the temperature reaches 225F (106C.)
+3. Mix the sugar and 4 cups (1l) water in the pot, along with a pinch of salt and the ginger slices, and cook until the temperature reaches 225ºF (106ºC).

-5. Store ginger slices in its syrup, or toss the drained slices in granulated sugar.
-Shake off excess sugar, and spread the ginger slices on a cooling rack overnight, until they’re somewhat dry.
+5. Toss the drained slices in additional granulated sugar.
+Shake off excess sugar, and spread the ginger slices on a baking sheet or cooling rack until they’re somewhat dry.
 The sugar can be reused in a batter or ice cream base, or for another purpose.